 Inform takes every care to provide as accurate and balanced an account as possible, but we welcome corrections and comments.
 Please use the search function in the upper right hand corner to search, or contact Inform directly for more information.

-Generally known as the Brahma Kumaris the movement’s official title is The Brahma Kumaris World Spiritual University (BKWSU).
+Generally known as the Brahma Kumaris (BKs) the movement’s official title is The Brahma Kumaris World Spiritual University (BKWSU).

 The Branch Davidians are an indirect splinter group of the Seventh‐day Adventist Church (SDA) whose members believe in the imminent return of Jesus and that living prophets can interpret God’s Word in the Bible.

 The Children of God (CoG), later known as The Family International (TFI), was an evangelical organization founded in the late 1960s in California by David Brandt Berg (1919–94).

 Christian Zionism is a millenarian movement that draws adherents from different denominations and persuasions within the Christian faith.

 The Church of Almighty God, a Chinese millenarian movement, is also known as Eastern Lightning.
 This name was originally given to the group by outside observers.

 The basic beliefs of the Church of Jesus Christ of Latter-day Saints (the official name of the Church, known popularly as the LDS Church or the Mormon Church) can be summed up in its 13 Articles of Faith, the first of which states that members believe in God the Father, his son Jesus Christ, and the Holy Ghost.

 In the 21st century, new forms of millenarianism emerge from science rather than religion.
 At first this may seem surprising since scientists are not given to eschatological speculation.

 Ghost Dance and Standing Rock Sioux